-(4) The Board authorizes the Investigation Committee to act pursuant to section 65(4) of the PGA [Complaints] to
+- (4) The Board authorizes the Investigation Committee to act pursuant to section 65(4) of the PGA [Complaints] to - (a) authorize a practice review pursuant to section 63 of the PGA [Audits and practice reviews], or

-- (a) authorize a practice review pursuant to section 63 of the PGA [Audits and practice reviews], or - (b) take action pursuant to section 66 of the PGA [Investigations].
+(b) take action pursuant to section 66 of the PGA [Investigations].

-9.3 Officers
+9.3 Officers and Investigation Committee Extraordinary Action Panels

-- (1) All members of the Investigation Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees]. - (2) The Investigation Committee may appoint at least 3 officers who are member of the Investigation Committee to serve on an Extraordinary Action Panel and delegate to the officers the powers pursuant to section 67(1) and (4) of the PGA [Extraordinary action].
+- (1) All members of the Investigation Committee are appointed as officers pursuant to section 32(1) of the PGA [Officers and committees]. - (2) The Investigation Committee may refer a matter to an Extraordinary Action Panel to be appointed under subsection (3) and delegate to the officers on that Extraordinary Action Panel the powers pursuant to section 67(1) and (4) of the PGA [Extraordinary action].